-Citizenship hurdle ‘risks stigmatizing welfare aid’
+Citizenship hurdle ‘risks stigmatising welfare aid’

 Voters in canton Aargau have decided to deny Swiss passports to people who have received welfare assistance in the last ten years.
 Creating this additional hurdle portrays social assistance in a poor light, says one expert.

-Ingrid Hess, spokeswoman for the Cantonal Conference for Social Welfare (SKOS), fears that this will further stigmatize welfare aid.
+Ingrid Hess, spokeswoman for the Cantonal Conference for Social Welfare (SKOS), fears that this will further stigmatise welfare aid.
 Already, there are people who reject help out of shame, she tells swissinfo.ch.

 swissinfo.ch: What is your reaction to the Aargau vote?